MagyarMatyi/MagyarMatyi/README.md

 - 👋 Hi, I’m @MagyarMatyi
-- 👀 I’m interested in web development.
+- 👀 I’m interested in web and in app development.
-- 🌱 I’m currently learning PHP.
+- 🌱 I’m currently learning a lot.